What we do and who we are

 - Home address (including post code), together with any other address which you would like to form part of your self-exclusion.

 You will also be required to verify your identity.
 We use one of two identity verification providers.
 TransUnion provides us with a series of questions only you should know the answer to.
-If you answer enough of the questions correctly we will verify your identity.
-If you are not able complete the TransUnion process and you consent to the use of facial recognition technology, we will use Onfido to verify your identity.
+You must answer enough of the questions correctly to complete the TransUnion process.
+If you consent to the use of facial recognition technology, we will use Onfido.
 To complete the Onfido process we will need a photo of you and an official photographic ID document.

 In some cases, it may not be possible for TransUnion or Onfido to verify you.
 We will let you know if that is the case and may require you to provide official ID documents to our Contact Centre before you can use the GAMSTOP service.

 If you do not provide any of the above information when required, you will not be able to register for self-exclusion.
 If the personal data you provide to us is incorrect or incomplete, the GAMSTOP service may not operate effectively.

 In addition, we use an email confirmation system.
 We collect information about when and on what device our confirmation emails have been read.

 Personal Data Received About you and Where This Comes From